ENCODE-DCC/encoded/README.md

 - After buildout you (if you have the correct permissions) can run for a single-node "cluster":

-  `bin/deploy --instance-type c4.8xlarge`
+  `bin/deploy`

 - To initiate a server in the AWS cloud with the current branch, and with a computed nameserver alias based on the branch and AWS username.
-Note that this retrieves a Postgres database from the current backup, so "as is" only applies specifically to the ENCODE Project (forkers beware!).
+Note that this retrieves a Postgres database from the current backup, so "as is" only applies specifically to the ENCODE Project (_if you have forked the repo you will not have permission to retrieve the db_).
 There are options to use a different branch and/or different name and also AWS spot instances.

-- Deploy script help:
+- Deploy script help (how to specify name, instance size, etc):

   `bin/deploy --help`